jpaasch/Spinup.py/README.md

     $ box init

 That's it.
-Now you can use the VM.
+The VM is ready for use.

 Using the VM